niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

 ### How do I hash a value?

-A number of crypto hashes are built into the [pallet-contracts](../intro/how-it-works.md) and therefore very efficient to use.
+A number of crypto hashes are built into [pallet-revive](../background/polkadot-sdk.md) and therefore very efficient to use.
 We currently support a handful of those, you can view the complete list [here](https://docs.rs/ink_env/5.0.0/ink_env/hash/trait.CryptoHash.html).